GuiiifSouza/DevPort/README.md

 This repository is organized into several key directories, each representing different aspects of a DevOps workflow:

+### 1. **ansible/**
+   - **Purpose:** Automates the process of deploying infrastructure and Kubernetes configurations.
+   - **Contents:**
+     - **`inventory.ini`:** Defines the inventory for Ansible, including connection settings and target hosts.
+     - **`playbook.yml`:** Ansible playbook that automates the execution of Terraform and Kubernetes commands.

-### 1. **development/**
+### 2. **development/**
    - **Purpose:** This directory contains the source code for the APIs and the user interface (UI) of the applications.
    - **Contents:**
      - **`apis/`:** Contains backend services and APIs.
        - **`health-api/`:** Example implementation of an API, which includes configuration files, source code, and other necessary components.
      - **`ui/`:** Stores all front-end resources such as HTML, CSS, images, and shared assets used across different applications.

-### 2. kubernetes/
+### 3. kubernetes/
     **Purpose:** Manages Kubernetes configurations for deploying and maintaining applications in a cluster.
     **Contents:**
       - **nginx/:** Configuration files for the Nginx Ingress Controller.
         - **nginx-deployment.yaml:** Deployment configuration for the Nginx Ingress Controller.
         - **nginx-hpa.yaml:** Configuration for the Horizontal Pod Autoscaler for Nginx.
         - **nginx-namespace.yaml:** Namespace configuration for Nginx resources.
         - **nginx-service.yaml:** Service definition to expose Nginx.
         - **nginx-configmap.yaml:** ConfigMap for managing NGINX configuration dynamically, allowing updates to routing and proxy settings without changing the deployment.

       - **mariadb/:** Kubernetes configurations for deploying MariaDB.
         - **mariadb-namespace.yaml:** Namespace configuration for MariaDB.
         - **mariadb-statefulset.yaml:** StatefulSet configuration to ensure persistence and stable identity for MariaDB pods.
         - **mariadb-service.yaml:** Service definition for MariaDB to interact with other components within the cluster.

       - **health-api/:** Kubernetes configurations for deploying the Health API.
         - **.gitignore:** Ensures sensitive data is not committed to the repository.
         - **README.md:** Documentation on setting up and configuring the Health API within the Kubernetes cluster.
         - **health-api-deployment.yaml:** Deployment definition for the Health API.
         - **health-api-hpa.yaml:** Horizontal Pod Autoscaler configuration for automatic scaling based on resource usage.
         - **health-api-namespace.yaml:** Namespace configuration for logically separating Health API resources.
         - **health-api-service.yaml:** Service definition to expose the Health API within the cluster.
         - **kustomization.yaml:** Kustomize configuration for managing the Health API Kubernetes resources.

 ### 3. **terraform/**
    - **Purpose:** Contains infrastructure as code (IaC) scripts using Terraform to provision and manage cloud resources.